-In general, the Senate and House measures resemble the Partial-Birth Abortion Ban Act of 2002 in language and form.
-The Act would prohibit physicians from performing a partial-birth abortion except when it is necessary to save the life of a mother whose life is endangered by a physical disorder, physical illness, or physical injury, including a life-endangering physical condition caused by or arising from the pregnancy itself.
+In general, S. 3 resembles the Partial-Birth Abortion Ban Act of 2002 in language and form.
+The Act prohibits physicians from performing a partial-birth abortion except when it is necessary to save the life of a mother whose life is endangered by a physical disorder, physical illness, or physical injury, including a life-endangering physical condition caused by or arising from the pregnancy itself.
 Physicians who violate the Act would be subject to a fine, imprisonment for not more than two years, or both.